Go Back

 • When the chocolate has melted set aside for a few minutes to reach room temperature.

-• When ready, remove from fridge and cut into squares.
+• When ready, remove from the fridge and cut into squares.
 Transfer on a plate and enjoy as is, or alongside your favorite coffee or tea.

 Notes